Donald May: Personal life and death

-From his first marriage to Ellen Cameron from 1951 until 1984, when they divorced.
+His first marriage was to Ellen Cameron from 1951 until 1984, when they divorced.
 They had two sons.
 Cameron appeared on screen only once—in an episode of ABC's Arrest and Trial.
 After his divorce from Cameron, May was married to Carla Borelli, an actress who also appeared in the television series Texas and Falcon Crest.

 He died from laryngeal cancer at his home in Kent, New York, on January 28, 2022, at the age of 92.